 Income Taxes: NGMC is classified as an organization exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 As such, no provision for income taxes has been made in the accompanying financial statements.
-At September 30, 2023 and 2022, respectively, management does not believe NGMC holds any uncertain tax positions that would require financial statement recognition or disclosure under generally accepted accounting principles.
+At September 30, 2024 and 2023, respectively, management does not believe NGMC holds any uncertain tax positions that would require financial statement recognition or disclosure under generally accepted accounting principles.
 It is NGMC's policy to recognize interest and/or penalties related to income tax matters as an operating expense where applicable.

-Other Revenue: NGMC received new capitalization funds from the Georgia Board of Health Care Workforce (GBHCW) in the amount of \$9,709 and \$5,432 for the years ended September 30, 2023 and 2022, respectively, to develop and grow training programs for primary care physicians.
-In addition, \$1,200 and \$828 of funds were accrued for from the GBHCW for the years ended September 30, 2023 and 2022 respectively.
+Other Revenue: NGMC received new capitalization funds from the Georgia Board of Health Care Workforce (GBHCW) in the amount of \$7,208 and \$9,709 for the years ended September 30, 2024 and 2023, respectively, to develop and grow training programs for primary care physicians.
+In addition, \$2,888 and \$1,200 of funds were accrued for from the GBHCW for the years ended September 30, 2024 and 2023, respectively.
 These funds are recognized as other operating revenue in the accompanying Statements of Operations and Changes in Net Assets.
-During fiscal year 2022, NGMC received contributed services from the State of Georgia which provided contract nurses due to the coronavirus disease 2019 (COVID-19) workforce shortage.
-Consistent with Accounting Standards Update (ASU) 2018-08, NGMC has determined the contributed services meet the specialized skill criteria and that the contributions should be recognized in the financial statements at their fair market value.
-The value of these contributed services received was determined to be \$11,787 for the year ended September 30, 2022, and is accounted for in the Statements of Operations and Changes in Net Assets as in-kind operating revenue and salaries and wages expense.
-There is no impact to the income from operations for this recognition.
-No such contributed services were received in 2023.
-Revenues from contributions of non-financial assets were as follows:
+Amounts accrued are included in other current assets in the accompanying Balance Sheets.